DoDAO-io/dodao-defi-course/generated/questions/decentralized_exchanges.md

 ##### What is a Crypto Exchange?

 - [ ]  A marketplace for crypto traders without any intermediary intervention
-- [ ]  A marketplace which allows customers to trade cryptocurrencies for digital currencies
+- [x]  A marketplace which allows customers to trade cryptocurrencies for digital currencies
 - [ ]  A marketplace where securities, commodities, derivatives, and other financial instruments are traded
-- [ ]  A marketplace which allows customers to trade cryptocurrencies for fiat money
+- [x]  A marketplace which allows customers to trade cryptocurrencies for fiat money

-Hint: hint
+Hint: NoHint

-Explanation: explanation
+Explanation: A marketplace to trade crypto / digital currencies for fiat or other crypto / digital currencies.

-Sub Topics: amm
+Sub Topics: intro

 ---

 ##### Types of Crypto Exchange

-- [x]  Traditional or Centralized Exchange
+- [ ]  Traditional or Centralized Exchange
 - [ ]  Decentralized Exchange
-- [ ]  Both of these
+- [x]  Both of these
 - [ ]  None of these

-Hint: hint
+Hint: There are 2 types of crypto exchange

-Explanation: explanation
+Explanation: There are 2 types of crypto-exchange in which one uses the Order-Book Model & governed by a central authority (known as Traditional or Centralized Exchange) and the other uses Automated Market Maker i.e not governed by any central authority (known as Decentralized Exchange)

-Sub Topics: amm
+Sub Topics: intro

 ---

-##### What is a Centralized Exchange ?
+##### What is a Centralized Exchange?

-- [x]  A peer-exchange-peer marketplace for crypto traders without any intermediary intervention
+- [ ]  A peer-exchange-peer marketplace for crypto traders without any intermediary intervention
-- [ ]  A peer-to-exchange-to-peer marketplace where transactions between crypto traders are done using traditional “Order Book” models that are officiated by banks, brokers, or any other intermediary.
+- [x]  A peer-to-exchange-to-peer marketplace where transactions between crypto traders are done using traditional “Order Book” models that are officiated by banks, brokers, or any other intermediary.
 - [ ]  A marketplace where securities, commodities, derivatives, and other financial instruments are traded
 - [ ]  A peer-to-peer marketplace for crypto traders without any intermediary intervention

-Hint: hint
+Hint: Buyer-Exchange platform/marketplace-Seller

-Explanation: explanation
+Explanation: A centralized exchange is a platform/marketplace where buyer and seller come together to buy and sell an asset.

-Sub Topics: amm
+Sub Topics: intro

 ---